mysql/mysql-utilities/doc/man/mysqldbimport.rst

 excluding all other types).
 Similarly, you can skip creating blob UPDATE commands by specifying the :option:`--skip-blobs` option.

-To specify how to display output, use one of the following values with the :option:`--format` option:
+To specify the input format, use one of the following values with the :option:`--format` option:

 **SQL** (default)
-  Display output using SQL statements.
+  Input consists of SQL statements.
 For definitions, this consists of the appropriate **CREATE** and **GRANT** statements.
 For data, this is an **INSERT** statement (or bulk insert if the :option:`--bulk-insert` option is specified).

 **GRID**
-  Display output formatted like that of the mysql monitor in a grid or table layout.
+  Input is formatted like that of the mysql monitor in a grid or table layout.

 **CSV**
-  Display output in comma-separated values format.
+  Input is formatted in comma-separated values format.

 **TAB**
-  Display output in tab-separated format.
+  Input is formatted in tab-separated format.

 **VERTICAL**
-  Display output in a single column similar to the ``\G`` command for the mysql monitor.
+  Input is formatted in a single column similar to the ``\G`` command for the mysql monitor.

 To turn off the headers when using CSV or TAB display format, specify